 To view 3D content more comfortably

-Failure to properly set up, use, and care for your Device can increase the risk of serious injury, death, property damage, or damage to the product or related accessories.
+Failure to set up, use, and properly care for your Device can increase the risk of serious injury, death, property damage, or damage to the product or related accessories.

 Use in safe surroundings

 Using your Device can distract you and keep you from seeing your surroundings.
-Windows Mixed Reality immersive headsets may fully obstruct your view, and Content may appear to be at a distance but still block your view of nearby physical objects.
+Windows Mixed Reality immersive headsets may fully obstruct your view, and Content may appear at a distance but still block your view of nearby physical objects.